Hashtag Web3 Logo

 Vesting serves multiple critical functions:

-Price Protection: Releasing 100 million tokens gradually over 4 years prevents the same 100 million from crashing market value if released immediately.
+• Price Protection: Releasing tokens gradually over time prevents sudden market value crashes if released all at once.
 Measured supply growth prevents sudden crashes.

-Alignment: Vesting aligns incentives.
-Founders and early investors make more money if the token price increases over vesting period, encouraging them to work for project success rather than dump and leave.
+• Alignment: Vesting aligns incentives.
+Founders and early investors benefit more if the token price increases over the vesting period, encouraging them to work for project success.

-Market Credibility: Long vesting schedules signal founder confidence.
-Projects offering long vesting suggest founders believe price will be higher in future.
+• Market Credibility: Long vesting schedules signal founder confidence.
+Projects offering long vesting suggest founders believe price will be higher in the future.
 Short or no vesting might suggest insecurity.

-Stability: Predictable token supply growth (known vesting schedules) helps markets price assets accurately.
-Surprise supply increases cause crashes; known schedules are priced in.
+• Stability: Predictable token supply growth helps markets price assets accurately.
+Known schedules are priced in.

-Lock-In Period: Vesting prevents day-one "rug pulls" where founders receive tokens at launch and immediately exit.
-Mandatory holding periods make exit costs higher.
+• Lock-In Period: Vesting prevents day-one "rug pulls" where founders receive tokens at launch and immediately exit.
+Mandatory holding periods increase exit costs.

 Projects without vesting (immediate token release) are major red flags.
-Satoshi's Bitcoin and founders' Bitcoin remained unspent/untouched for years—credible commitment through inaction.
+Satoshi's Bitcoin and founders' Bitcoin remained unspent for years, demonstrating commitment through inaction.

 Vesting Examples